Ne0n09/cloudflared-remotefalcon/docs/about/files.md

     `PUBLIC_POSTHOG_KEY`

     :   This is used for analytics.
-You can create a free account at Create this at [PostHog](https://posthog.com/)
+You can create a free account at [PostHog](https://posthog.com/)

     `PUBLIC_POSTHOG_HOST`